dladd/pyFormex/user/pyformex-user-meeting-10.rst

   - Editing/Deleting points
   - Transformation of the drawing plane to any position and orientation in space.
-  - Combining multiple viewports may even allow full 3D interactive
+  - Combining multiple viewports may even allow full 3D interactive drawing.

 Different menus need integration
 --------------------------------